byu-cpe/ComputingBootCamp/website/_selfpaced/35_fasm2bels.md

 type: fpga_opensource
 order: 6
 ---
+## Lecture Video
+On June 4, 2021 Prof Goeders gave an overview of the FASM to Bells repository.
+The video is embedded below.

+<iframe width="800" height="600" src="https://www.youtube.com/embed/58wXkBlyu-Q"> </iframe>

 Using fasm2bels would be a useful activity because it would:
 * It is a 2nd Symbiflow repo with its own install instructions to get them use to the idea of Symbiflow having multiples